HackYourFuture-CPH/HTML-CSS/Pre-class/readme.md

 ## Submitting your preparation

 Before the first Sunday session, you must have completed all the steps listed above.
-You then need to make your freeCodeCamp profile public (LOOM here?) and post a link to your profile in your class Slack channel.
+You then need to make your freeCodeCamp profile public - [Video showing how to do this here](https://drive.google.com/file/d/1Mjj-7J7O3f6cE8ncqJbsLiDgy4ZA2Xj5/view?usp=sharing) - and post a link to your profile in your class Slack channel.
 If you do not do this before the first Sunday session, you will not be able to continue with the course.

 ## What if?